 Segment producers are just like the name implies: they produce segments that run inside the newscast.
-Segment producers can be hit or miss when it comes to getting a story on TV.
-Much depends on their power and influence inside the newsroom.
+These journalists can be hit or miss when it comes to getting a story on TV, depending on their internal power.
+Much depends on their influence inside the newsroom.

 These titles are no different than other inter-office politics.
 Some of these producers are ambitious, pitching stories frequently, while others wait for the story assignment.

 Show producer and line producers are similar roles but different titles.
-They primarily have the same responsibilities of overseeing the whole show.
+They primarily have the same responsibilities of overseeing the whole newscast.

-Line producers have a lot of clout to approve stories but typically they are too rushed into the minutia of the newscast to approve story ideas.
-However, if a line producer wants a story in his or her show, they typically get it.
+Line producers have a lot of clout to approve stories but typically they are too rushed with the minutia of the newscast to approve story ideas.
+However, if a line producer wants a story in his or her show, he or she typically gets it.

-This is the King of the newsroom, regardless of location.
+This is the King of the newsroom, regardless of TV market.
 The Executive Producer is in charge of everything and the buck stops with them.
 If a mistake happens on air, the Executive Producer is blamed.
-If ratings collapse under their watch, the Executive Producer will be fired.
+If ratings collapse under their watch, the Executive Producer is fired.

 This is a great person to pitch because you have effectively gone directly to the decision maker.
-If the Executive Producer likes the story, it will probably get on TV.
+If the Executive Producer likes the story, it will likely get on TV.